Samuel-Ricardo/Nana-Manager/README.md

 #

-Naná is an affectionate way of naming the guarana soda.
+Naná or Guaguá is an affectionate way of naming the guarana soda.

  <p>
     This API is hosted on <a href='https://nana-manager.herokuapp.com/api/v1/nana-manager/list-all'> Heroku </a>